 What are the requirements for fostering, and how do I get started?
 The following guidelines are to help you decide whether fostering is right for you and help us ensure that all of our furry friends are well cared for and prepared to move comfortably to their “forever” homes when the time is right.

-▪ You must understand that all fostering decisions are made by the Chair of the Foster/Adoption Committee and the Board of Directors.
+- You must understand that all fostering decisions are made by the Board of Directors.

 What if I Decide I Want to Adopt My Foster Bunny?
 It happens!
 We jokingly and lovingly call this “foster failure.”
 While foster homes are an invaluable part—in fact, the foundation—of our rescue efforts, and we hope you can learn to let go and experience the joy of seeing your “baby” find a forever home, you would have “first dibs” on adopting your foster bunny.

 Still have questions about fostering?
-Contact a member of our Foster/Adoption Team by email: email@example.com.
+Contact us at email@example.com.